 Say an index opens the day on the NYSE down 1%; if you had held a bullish 3 X ETF overnight, your immediate return on the open would be – 3%.
 Imagine being down 3% overnight, just for holding position 24 hours.

 That is why I recommend that you LIMIT the times that you hold a 3X leveraged ETF only to those times when you are almost absolutely certain of a continuation of a trend the following day.

 Position size is crucial to success in trading 3X Leveraged ETFs.

 It is one thing to try to get a handle on trading 3X ETFs during regular market trading hours on the New York Stock Exchange, yet it involves a whole other set of risk elements that must be both known and considered before doing so in overnight trading.

 Overnight trading of 3 X ETFs differs from regular market hour trading, the same way it does with other securities.

-There is less stock out there, and thus the opportunity to obtain the tight bid/ask of regular market hours is more difficult to obtain.
+There is less stock out there, and thus the opportunity to obtain the tight bid/ask of regular market hours is more difficult.
 That is why it is crucial that one look only for those 3X ETFs that offer the tightest bid/ask spread possible in both regular and overnight trading hours.
 By doing so, you will ensure that your risk is “managed” in the best possible way 24/7.

 As many investors and traders know, overnight NEWS items hit the marketplace regularly, some of which will have a material impact on either stock or index pricing the following day at the open.